 - Commercial register number, if applicable

-- VAT or MWST number, if relevant
+- Sales tax or VAT number, if applicable

 3. Privacy Policy

-Your privacy policy should clearly describe:
+The privacy policy should clearly and comprehensibly explain:

-- The purpose of data processing
+- The purpose for which the data is used

 4. Implementation Tips